Celebrating One Year of Farmers Market Promotion!

 We’ve learned a great deal from this first Farm Tour venture.
 We will begin planning for the Fall 2019 Tour this January giving us plenty of headstart to make it the best Farm Tour (and the only) in our region.
 For more information about adding a farm to the tour feel free to drop me a line: email@example.com

 Through both the Appalachian Farmers Market Association and the ETSU Small Business Technology Center we were able to offer all Farmers Market managers in our region cost free marketing sessions covering website development and social media marketing.

-We were collectively able to reach over a million viewers, readers, and/or listeners across the entire Central Appalachian Highlands region spanning across Northeast TN and Southwest VA.
+We were collectively able to reach over a million viewers, readers, and/or listeners across the entire region of Northeast TN and Southwest VA.

 We’ve just begun what will become our most impactful project — outreach to EBT recipients encouraging them to spend their benefits at our area farmers markets.
 This year we have distributed 2000 “how to use your EBT at the market” postcards to Unicoi County students.
 Yard signs have been distributed to farmers markets helping with visibility.
 Our newest partnerships, Second Harvest Food Bank and the First TN Human Resource Agency will be helping us expand our reach in 2019.
 Materials will be distributed throughout our 6 county NE TN service region through the Second Harvest Feeding Program.
 We will be working with the First TN Human Resource Agency and UT Extension to help folks going through probation learn to cook healthy foods with local produce.
 Programming will also include working with area Housing Authorities in both TN and VA, and the Department of Human Resources in both TN and VA.